12 Things to Know About the Key Driver of the Ongoing Opioid Crisis

 Activation of opioid receptors produces euphoria or rush.
 If the drug is injected into a vein effects can occur within less than a minute.
 The “rush” is followed by periods of wakefulness and drowsiness.
 It’s common to call it “a nod”.
 The nod can last up to five hours.
 This is the reason why some people use the drug every five to six hours to avoid withdrawal symptoms.

 Heroin causes an increase in the release of a brain chemical – dopamine.
-Increased dopamine levels can trigger drug craving and compulsive use.
+Increased dopamine levels can trigger drug cravings and compulsive use.

 What are the Health Side Effects?